cscosu/ctf-writeups/2021/def_con_quals/mooosl/README.md

 <img src="screenshots/s7.png" width="500">

-We see that it prompts for a key size, we calloc that size, then we set the value at p2buf to the new chunk we just allocated.
+We see that it prompts for a key size, we calloc that size, then we set the value of `param_1->field_0x0` to the address of the new chunk we just allocated.
 Next, this function calls FUN_001011e9.
 I am omitting this for brevity, but it just `read`s one character at a time from the user into arg1, until either \n is reached or we've written `len` (arg2) characters.
 It returns the number of chars read.
 (Note, it does not null-terminate the string, but it won't matter because this value isn't treated anywhere as a string).
 I'm naming this function `read_until_newline`.

 Going back out to `do_store`, we can label that first call as a call to `get_key_from_user`.

-Notice that the argument is just puVar2 -- this is a pointer to the structure, which is also a pointer to the *first member of the structure*, `field_0x0`.
-So we know that get_key_from_user is going to set `field_0x0` to the pointer it gets from its calloc call... that was where the key was stored!
+Notice that the argument to `get_key_from_user` is just puVar2 -- this is a pointer to the structure.
+So we know that get_key_from_user is going to set `puVar2->field_0x0` to the pointer it gets from its calloc call... that was where the key was stored!
 So we can rename `field_0x0` to `key_buf`.

 The return value of `get_key_from_user` is the return value of `read_until_newline` (the number of characters read).
 So `field_0x10` is the `key_len`.